zachariaszblazej/app_offers_generator/README_REFACTORED.md

 3. **Better Organization**: UI, database, and business logic are separated
 4. **Maintainability**: Easier to modify and extend individual components
 5. **Reusability**: Components can be reused in other parts of the application
+6. **Database Integration**: Both client and supplier search with auto-fill functionality

 ## Running the Application